Meet Tinatra Carr

 Tinatra Carr has a packed schedule.
 She’s a single mom and a full-time licensed practical nurse — and now she’s a University of Arkansas student.

 The Eleanor Mann School of Nursing at the U of A recently added an online degree for L.P.N.s like Tinatra to earn a bachelor’s degree in nursing, which will make her skills more marketable.
 Tinatra said online classes are crucial to her ability to return to school.

 “I wouldn’t be able to physically go to classes on campus,” she said.
 “The L.P.N. to B.S.N. online program gives me the flexibility that I need.”

 The online program helps students meet industry expectations, stay competitive in the job market and increase earning potential.

 Tinatra, who works as an L.P.N. at the Veterans Affairs Medical Center in Fayetteville, said the eight-week U of A course is fast-paced and has impressive instructors.
 She does homework with her 8-year-old daughter, Promisee, every day after school.

 “That way we can work on homework together,” she said.
 “I also have set study times from 9 to 11 p.m. during the week and on Sundays, after church, grocery shopping and aerobics.”

 Tinatra wanted to become a nurse because she loves taking care of people.

 “I was placed on this earth to touch hearts, and what better way than to take care of people who are ill and unable to care for themselves?” she said.

-Tinatra said she tries to embody the meaning of those words daily and is passing them down to her daughter.
+Tinatra is embodying the meaning of those words daily and passing them down to her daughter.